 It was easy to find - you just followed all the people walking in one direction.
 One there, you entered the grounds to find booth after booth.
-I am sorry that my photos aren't that great, but the off and on rain caused me a little difficulty with an umbrella, a camera and a purse.
-There was a multitude of food

 and antiques to go through.
 I saw some interesting things, but decided to forgo.
 Some booths were very colorful